XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 ## Rationale

 This tutorial takes you through the process of creating a XRP Wallet application from scratch.
-Starting with a simple, hello-world like example with minimal functionality, we add more complex functionality, progressing step-by-step.
+Starting with a simple, "Hello World" like example with minimal functionality, step-by-step we will add more and more complex features.
+At the end you will have a rough understanding

-As JavaScript is a programming language that originated in the web browser ecosystem, it is by it's nature not natively suited for creating apps.
-Here we have to choose from a bunch of frameworks that enable us to write desktop apps with JavaScript.
+As JavaScript is a programming language that originated in the web browser ecosystem, it's not natively supporting the creation of desktop applications.
+We have to pick a frameworks that enable us to write desktop applications with JavaScript.
 For this tutorial we will use the [Electron Framework](https://www.electronjs.org/), as it is well established, documented and will get us up and running without having to care for dependencies and stuff that would make us divert too much from the goals of this tutorial.